Franz-Josef-Danner/tracking/README.md

 allowing difficult frames to be tracked with progressively larger or smaller areas without exceeding this limit.

-If the search finds the same frame twenty times in a row, the playhead resets to the scene start and a second tracking pass begins.
-Threshold, marker counts and pattern size all return to their initial values.
+If the search finds the same frame twenty times in a row, the playhead now skips ahead one frame and continues tracking instead of stopping.

 ## Standalone Cleanup Script